Miyoshi Umeki: Personal life and death

-Her first marriage, to television director Frederick Winfield "Wynn" Opie in 1958, ended in divorce in 1967.
-The couple had one son—Michael H. Opie, born in 1964.
-She married Randall Hood in 1968, who adopted her son, changing his name to Michael Randall Hood.
-The couple operated a Los Angeles–based business renting editing equipment to film studios and university film programs.
+Umeki's first marriage, to television director Frederick Winfield "Wynn" Opie in 1958, ended in divorce in 1967.
+The couple had one son, Michael H. Opie, born in 1964.
+She married Randall Firevod Hood in 1968, and he adopted her son, changing the boy's name to Michael Randall Hood (February 11, 1964 – August 27, 2018).
+The couple operated a Los Angeles-based business renting editing equipment to film studios and university film programs.
 Randall Hood died in 1976.
+Her son, Michael Hood, was a police sergeant.

-According to her son, Umeki lived in Sherman Oaks for a number of years, then moved to Licking, Missouri to be near her son and his family, which included three grandchildren.
-She died August 28, 2007, at the age of 78, from cancer.
+According to Umeki's son (who died 11 years after his mother), Umeki lived in Sherman Oaks, California, for a number of years, then moved to Licking, Missouri, to be near her son and his family, which included three grandchildren.
+Known as Miyoshi Hood, she died there on August 28, 2007, aged 78, from cancer.

 Discography

 RCA Victor Japan (1950–1954)

-During her recording career in Japan, Miyoshi recorded the following songs:
+During her singing career in Japan, Miyoshi recorded the following songs: